MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 The following are examples of how Send As and Send on Behalf are used in [!INCLUDE[prod_short](includes/prod_short.md)]:

 * You might want the purchase or sales orders that you send to vendors and customers to appear to come from a _noreply@yourcompanyname.com_ address.
-* When your workflow sends an approval request by email using the email address of the requestor.
+* When your workflow sends an approval request by email using the email address of the requester.

 > [!Note]
 > You can only use one account to substitute sender addresses.
 That is, you cannot have one substitute address for purchasing processes, and another for sales processes.